viamrobotics/docs/static/include/components/apis/generated/motor.md

 ### GoTo

-Turns the motor to a specified position (in terms of revolutions from home/zero) at a specified speed in revolutions per minute (RPM).
+Turn the motor to a specified position (in terms of revolutions from home/zero) at a specified speed in revolutions per minute (RPM).
 Regardless of the directionality of the `rpm`, the motor will move towards the specified target position.
 This blocks until the position has been reached.